aammeerraakhater/product-preview-card-component/README.md

 ## Got feedback for me?

-We love receiving feedback!
-We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention, please email aammeerraakhater@gmail.com
+I love receiving feedback!
+I'm always looking to improve my answer and my skills.
+So if you have anything you'd like to mention, please email me: aammeerraakhater@gmail.com

 **AA** 🚀
 # product-preview-card-component